leabstrait/notes/networking/networking-concepts.md

 ### Nagle's Algorithm and Delayed Acknowledgement

-In the telnet days, most keypresses generated a single byte of data that is transmitted immediately.
+In the telnet days, most key-presses generated a single byte of data that is transmitted immediately.
 Since TCP packets have a 40-byte header (20 bytes for TCP, 20 bytes for IPv4), this results in a 41-byte packet for 1 byte of useful information, a huge overhead.
 To solve this waste **Nagle's Algorithm** combines small segments and send them as one.
 The client can wait for a full MSS before sending the segment.

 ```
 Nagles Algortihm